The big news from Gotham City ruined E.'s week.

 The DC re-launch has dominated the comics conversation since its announcement, and readers are in varying stages of acceptance.
 But not everyone's grieving.
 I've heard a handful of people say that this (mostly) clean slate approach is not only necessary, but also smart.
-The medium is struggling, and most fans would agree that something needs to be done.
-But is this it?
+The medium is struggling, and most fans would agree that something needs … Continue reading Poll: What’s Your Re-Launch Strategy?

 Which summer comic-inspired movie are you most excited about?